🎧 Listen to the audio version of this post here.

 Check out how Steph gets ready for each game:

 Curry drills the fundamentals: ball handling, shooting, and passing.
-In fact, he even taught a Masterclass on it!
+In fact, he even taught a Masterclass on it.

 How good are you at practicing the basics every day or every week?
 How badly do you want to become, and remain, an A-player?

-Stop Reading and Start Working
+Ok, Stop Reading and Start Working

 Decide to develop A-player attributes.
 Concentrate on delivering results.
 Learn to communicate well.
 Differentiate yourself from the B and C-players in your organization.
-Demonstrate a work ethic like Stephen Curry.
+Demonstrate a work ethic like Steph Curry.
 Master the fundamentals, yet continue to practice them.

-Get great at your craft.
+Master your craft.
 And the next time a salesperson asks what the secret is, I’ll let you answer.